Mission, vision and strategy :

 Responsible for the realization of a knowledge management system through which knowledge can be retained and made available for reuse.
-The committee is developing an intranet environment for sharing knowledge.
+The working group is developing an intranet environment for sharing knowledge.

 Responsible for external contacts with stakeholders (subsidy providers, RVO, EARMA, INORMS etc).
-The committee also ensures the promotion of the association, sponsorship, funds and subsidies.
-In addition, the communication is part of the tasks of the committee including the development and maintenance of the website, Facebook, Twitter and LinkedIn pages.
+The working group also ensures the promotion of the association, sponsorship, funds and subsidies.
+In addition, the communication is part of the tasks of the working group including the development and maintenance of the website, Facebook, Twitter and LinkedIn pages.